Walking Pages

 The area is steeped in Dorset history, the Civil War ruin of Corfe Castle, the evacuated village at Tyneham and, of course, the unique geology of the area.
 All walks are led by local experts.
 This year there are two walks with a ‘War’ theme commemorating both World Wars, walks exploring quarrying, shipwrecks, wildlife, ancient civilisation, fossils, literature, art, photography and local history.
 Really a walk for everyone

-Blairgowrie Walking Festival - no festival planned for 2023
+Blairgowrie Walking Festival - Unconfirmed for 2025

 Blairgowrie Walking FestivalThis established festival is really designed for serious and experienced hill walkers.
 Each walk is linear and the organisers provide minibus transport from the event meeting area in Blairgowrie Wellmeadow.
 The linear walks make interesting and challenging trips that are not easy to do without multiple car journeys.
 Once again the organisers have managed to find a range of new walks, from an extended high level trek visiting the peaks of Lochnager, to interesting sections of the Cateran Trail.
 From extremely strenuous through to moderate there are walks for most people.
 All walks are led by qualified guides.